Best shampoo for hard well water: 5 chelating picks that work

 | 25+ gpg (very hard) | 2-3x per week | Monthly deep treatment (Malibu C packets or vitamin C paste) |

-The citric acid rinse trick: Dissolve 1/4 teaspoon of citric acid powder in a gallon of water.
-Use it as a final rinse after every wash.
-The mild acidity helps dissolve mineral deposits between chelating sessions.
-A pound of citric acid powder costs about $8 and lasts months.
-Forum users who’ve done this for years report significantly less buildup between chelating sessions.
+The citric acid rinse trick I use: Dissolve 1/4 teaspoon of citric acid powder in a gallon of water.
+Use it as a final rinse after regular washes, especially between chelating sessions.
+On my water, the mild acidity helps cut the coated feeling without turning every wash into a full chelating wash.
+A pound of citric acid powder usually costs less than another bottle of specialty shampoo and lasts months.

 Always condition after chelating.
-Chelating agents strip moisture along with minerals.
-A rich conditioner or hair mask after every chelating wash isn’t a nice-to-have — it’s the difference between hair that feels good and hair that feels worse than before you started.
+Chelating agents and strong cleansers can leave hair rough even when they remove the mineral film.
+A rich conditioner or hair mask after every chelating wash is the difference between hair that feels better and hair that feels worse than before you started.

 The shampoo doesn’t fix the water